Image 1 of 6

 We’re working on our dry shade offerings here at Wild Ginger Woodlands, so expect to see more in 2026 and beyond!

-On first glance, an encounter with this species is unlikely to stand out, as it is one of the asters with small white flowers.
+At first glance, an encounter with this species is unlikely to stand out, as it is one of several asters with small white flowers native to Michigan.
 It stands two to three feet tall.
 But upon inspection of the leaves you will see that especially the lower leaves are quite long and the petioles (leaf stems) have wide wings.
 If you are familiar with heart leaf aster and northern heart leaf aster, these also have winged petioles.

 The clusters of flowers are large and diamond or pyramid shaped.
 New flowers are yellow in the center.
 After pollination, they turn pink.